-As with many laws, the Illinois Worker’s Compensation Act is complicated, and tends to protect insurance companies and employers more than injured workers.
+As with many laws, the Illinois Worker’s Compensation Act is complicated and tends to protect insurance companies and employers more than injured workers.
 This is a move that plays out like an updated version of the Chicago meatpacking industry in 1906.
 Seen through the eyes of Upton Sinclair in the compelling novel, “The Jungle”, Sinclair watched injured workers lose their jobs, their homes and their stability after on-the-job injuries.

-While today’s laws – in part inspired by Sinclair’s book – absolutely offer more protection, laws still offer a higher level of protection for businesses.
+While today’s laws – in part inspired by Sinclair’s book – absolutely offer more protection, laws still provide a higher level of protection for businesses.
 If you are injured on the job, it’s important to follow company guidelines – such as immediately reporting the injury so it can be recorded.
-Then, you’ll want to contact an attorney so you have some protection and help in recovering money for your injuries and lost time.
+Then, you’ll want to contact an attorney, so you have some protection and help in recovering money for your injuries and lost time.

 Why Do I Need A Workers Compensation Attorney?